Herbs for Weight Management: Evidence-Based Guide

 Potential inhibition of ATP citrate lyase, an enzyme involved in fat storage.

-• Human results mixed; benefits are modest and inconsistent.
+• Human results are mixed; benefits are modest and inconsistent.

 • May slightly reduce appetite in some individuals.